Sunday, November 30, 2014

 Epsilon 1 Lyrae is composed of a magnitude 4.7 primary and magnitude 6.2 secondary separated by 2.6”.
 Not usually a problem for medium aperture scopes at medium magnifications on nights of good seeing, but more than close enough when, as on this evening, the air doesn’t want to hold still.
 Epsilon 2 is a magnitude 5.1 and 5.5 pair, and is a wee bit closer together at 2.3”.
 Again, not a huge challenge, but enough of a challenge when the seeing sucks.
 What helps is that both pairs’ stars are fairly close to each other in magnitude.

-Anyhow, despite the relatively lousy atmospheric conditions, Epsilon 1 and Epsilon 2 were split at 143x in Shelley with my 7mm William Optics Uwan eyepiece.
+Anyhow, despite the relatively lousy atmospheric conditions, Epsilon 1 and Epsilon 2 were split at 143x in Betty with my 7mm William Optics Uwan eyepiece.
 I could see that the stars were elongated at 67x, but only barely.
 Only when the seeing would change and they’d briefly stop shimmering and dancing around.

 Gamma 1 Andromedae, Almaak